Automating AI Agent Deployments with OpenAI’s New Tools

 - CI that runs prompt tests with deterministic seeds.

-- Infrastructure templates (Terraform/CloudFormation) with parameters for staging and prod.
+- Infrastructure templates such as Terraform or CloudFormation with parameters for staging and prod.

 - Runbook with rollback steps.